DenysSoldatenko/Projects/README.md

 ### 1. Kafka Messaging Demo Service API - Kafka_Demo Project
 This repository features a straightforward REST API designed for publishing messages to Kafka topics.
 It offers two controllers: one for sending structured messages in JSON format, ideal for detailed product data integration, and another for publishing plain text messages directly in the request body for quick publication.

+### 2. Kafka Microservices Architecture for Order Management - Kafka_Micro Project
+This project showcases a microservices architecture utilizing Kafka for asynchronous communication.
+It includes an Email Service for order notifications, an Order Service for managing orders, and a Stock Service for inventory management.
+Each service operates independently and communicates through Kafka events, providing a robust and scalable solution for real-time data processing.

 ## Security

 ### 1. Secure User Registration and Email Verification API - Security_EmailVerification Project